Mayank-04/Webpage-Chatbot/README.md

 ```
 streamlit run app.py
 ```
+---
-1.Enter the URL of a webpage.
+1. Enter the URL of a webpage.
-2.Ask a question about that page.
+2. Ask a question about that page.
-3.The chatbot will only respond using that page’s content.
+3. The chatbot will only respond using that page’s content.

 🧠 Models